cechandler/cechandler.github.io/research/tools/index.md

 - `start position:` the location within a given buffer from which to begin playback, where 0.0 is the beginning of the file and 1.0 is the end
 - `pan:` the stereo location of the sound on a range from -1.0 to 1.0 (left to right)

-Inside the software there is a flexible and powerful abstraction called `the_patterner` that allows one to control each of these parameters through the use of special keywords.
+Inside the software there is a flexible and powerful custom abstraction called `the_patterner` that allows one to control each of these parameters through the use of special keywords.
 Keywords are followed by arguments (integers, floating point numbers, and symbols) that allow for variation and randomization of a given parameter.
 At the current moment there are five functioning keywords, below is a list of them and the way in which they can be implemented (optional arguments are given in &lt;these braces&gt;):

 ##### `range` &lt;distribution&gt; lo hi